-Insurance will not cover you if you travel against the advice of a medical practitioner.
-However, nor will the insurance stand if it is deemed you would be travelling against doctors’ orders had you actively sought advice – even if you didn’t.
+Insurance will not cover you if you travel against the advice of a medical practitioner, nor will the insurance stand if it is deemed you would be travelling against doctors’ orders had you actively sought advice – even if you didn’t.

 This means that a visit to the doctor who advises you to postpone your trip could actually save you a lot of trouble down the line.

-On the other hand, if you fell ill on holiday and it emerged that you had a medical condition that you were unaware of prior to the trip, and had not visited a doctor about it, you would be covered because it is an undiagnosed condition.
+If you fall ill on holiday and it emerged that you had a medical condition that you were unaware of prior to the trip, and had not visited a doctor about it, you would be covered because it is an undiagnosed condition.
 You cannot be held liable for something you were unaware of.

-You can opt out of cover for certain conditions
+Can I opt out of cover for certain conditions?

 While some people may decide to lower their insurance premiums by opting out of cover for certain conditions, this short-term saving may not be worth it.
-Choosing not to be insured for a certain illness not only means that you could be left out of pocket should it flare up abroad, it also deprives you of cover if any other conditions related to that one become a problem.
-For example, if you decided to omit high blood pressure from being covered on a travel insurance policy and were unfortunate enough to suffer from a heart condition (e.g. a stroke), you would not be covered as the heart condition can be linked to high blood pressure.
+Choosing not to be insured for a certain illness not only means that you may not be cover if you require medical attention for a related condition.
+For example, if you decided to omit high blood pressure from being covered on a travel insurance policy and were unfortunate enough to suffer from a heart condition, you may not be covered if the heart condition can be linked to high blood pressure.

 Travel Insurance for Pre-existing Medical Conditions